mzlogin/awesome-adb/README.en.md

 VmallocChunk:     209668 kB
 ```

-Wherein, `MemTotal` is the total memory device,` MemFree` is currently free memory.
+`MemTotal` means the total memory of the device, and `MemFree` means the current free memory.

 ### More hardware and system properties